 Friday, November 1, 2013

 Let's face it, most romance films are too schmaltzy and cliche.
 So how can you make one that stands out and be appealing to men as well as women?
-Well, you can add quirky comedy, poignant drama, and maybe even some time travel?
+Well, you can add quirky dry British comedy, poignant drama, and maybe even time travel?
 Oh, and make it just about perfect.

 Ironically I failed at the film's central theme: to appreciate each and every moment fully as it is happening.
-Fortunately, similar to the men in this story, I got a chance to relive this experience and appreciated it all the more on my second time.
-See this movie.
-And ideally see it with someone you love.
+Fortunately, similar to the men in this story, I got a chance to relive this experience and appreciated it all the more on my second time around.